Zojirushi vs Tiger Rice Cooker

 Where Tiger wins

-- More aggressive heating (some prefer this, some don’t)
+- More aggressive heating (some prefer this, some do not)

 - Heavier, sturdier construction